kueblc/LDT/README.md

 You can help by testing browser compatibility, submitting bug reports and fixes, and providing any sort of feedback.
 Optionally let me know if you end up using LDT, I would love to see what you do with it.
 Thank you for supporting open source software!

 ## License
-LDT is open sourced under GPL v3 and MIT.
+LDT is open sourced under your choice of GPL v3 or MIT.
 Full text for both licenses should be available in this directory.